randall-coding/mediawiki-acorn/README.md

 `acorn build -t mediawiki`

-`acorn run -s mediawiki:mediawiki -n mediawiki --memory=1Gi mediawiki`
+`acorn run -s mediawiki-mariadb:mediawiki-mariadb -n mediawiki --memory=1Gi ghcr.io/randall-coding/acorn/mediawiki`

 Visit your acorn dashboard to see if your deployment was successful.